Control communication with persistent IP addresses

 3. Create a Gateway: Configure the Kubernetes Gateway object that holds your reserved persistent IP addresses and lets you create rules (GKEIPRoutes) about which Pods in your cluster can use those persistent IP addresses.

-4. Create or identify workloads with additional networks for persistent IP addresses: Prepare Pods to use persistent IP addresses by enabling multiple network interfaces and defining the network where the persistent IP addresses reside.
+4. Create or identify workloads for persistent IP addresses: If you use persistent IP addresses on an additional network, prepare Pods to use persistent IP addresses by enabling multiple network interfaces and defining the network where the persistent IP addresses reside.

 5. Create the GKEIPRoute object for selected workloads: Configure GKEIPRoute to assign the persistent IP address to a specific Pod.
 You can use labels to target the right Pod(s) and can optionally configure how the routing reacts to Pod changes.